 - Unique water flow relieves air build-up for increased longevity

-- Minimal pressure drop.
+- Best-in-class low pressure drop.
 See charts on website for details

 - Heat exchangers and pipe connections are 316L stainless steel

 - Inlet and outlet stub piping with ball valves included and pre-installed